QuentinRa/blog.quentinra.dev/info/api/index.md

 * [Mangadex API](https://api.mangadex.org/docs.html) (manga reader)
 * ...

-API are used everywhere and the examples/this course will be focused on the Web APIs.
+APIs are used everywhere and the examples/this course will be focused on the Web APIs.

 <hr class="sr">